XinBiostats/xinbiostats.github.io/_pages/about.md

 🚀  News
 ------
-🗣️ [03/16/2026] I presented "Reference-Informed Spatial Domain Detection Using Weak Supervision for Spatial Transcriptomics" and served as session chair for "Machine Learning and Causal Inference for Clinical and Genomic Studies"at the ENAR 2026 Spring Meeting in Indianapolis, IN.
+🎤 [03/16/2026] I presented "Reference-Informed Spatial Domain Detection Using Weak Supervision for Spatial Transcriptomics" and served as session chair for "Machine Learning and Causal Inference for Clinical and Genomic Studies"at the ENAR 2026 Spring Meeting in Indianapolis, IN.

+📰 [02/04/2026] Honorned to be featured by University of Florida PHHP and to share my story! 🔗<https://phhp.ufl.edu/2026/02/04/meet-the-students-of-phhp-xin-ma-ph-d-in-biostatistics/>

 💼 [01/09/2026] I'm excited to share that I will be joining **Eli Lilly and Company** as an AI Drug Discovery summer intern (2026) in Indianapolis, Indiana!

 📄 [05/12/2025] _"Spatial mapping of the brain metabolome lipidome and glycome"_ is published in **Nature Communications** 🔗<https://doi.org/10.1038/s41467-025-59487-7>

-🗣️ [03/23/2025] I presented “A Semi-Supervised Multi-Modal Model for Domain Detection in Spatial Transcriptomics” at the ENAR 2025 Spring Meeting in New Orleans, LA.
+🎤  [03/23/2025] I presented “A Semi-Supervised Multi-Modal Model for Domain Detection in Spatial Transcriptomics” at the ENAR 2025 Spring Meeting in New Orleans, LA.

 📄 [03/18/2025] _"AI-driven Framework to Map the Brain Metabolome in 3D"_ is published in **Nature Metabolism** 🔗<https://doi.org/10.1038/s42255-025-01242-9>.